-Companies today are quick to say they’re working to increase gender diversity - so much so that “gender diversity” is becoming a buzzword.
-Let’s break down what gender diversity actually means and why it’s important.
+Companies today are quick to say they’re working to increase gender diversity, equity, and inclusion – so much so that “gender diversity” is becoming a buzzword.
+Let’s break down what gender diversity means and why it’s important.

 Gender diversity is when people of all genders are treated equally in the workplace.
 They are hired and promoted at the same rate, as well as paid equally for equal work.

-Gender-diverse teams allow for the most talented individuals to rise in organizations, which means diverse companies end up being more successful and profitable since they aren’t limiting their talent pool.
+Gender-diverse teams experience many benefits.
+They allow the most talented individuals to rise in organizations, meaning diverse companies are more successful and profitable since they aren’t limiting their talent pool.
 This leads to a diversity of thought – people of different backgrounds, genders, and ethnicities involved in decision-making create an environment for better decisions to be made overall.
-This creates more innovation and collaboration which also impacts business goals.
+This creates more innovation and collaboration, which also impacts business goals.

 What do our data tell us about gender diversity in the workplace?

-Based on our data, aggregated from 1,500 customers worldwide, we can see that there is still work to be done in achieving gender diversity.
+Based on our data, aggregated from 1,500 customers worldwide, we can see that there is still work to achieve gender diversity*.
 For instance, women, especially non-white women, are less engaged at work than men.
-This matters because our data also tell us that employees’ sense of inclusion and belonging has a direct impact on employee engagement.
+This matters because our data also tell us that employees’ sense of inclusion and belonging directly impacts employee engagement.

 *At this time, our analysis focuses on the experiences of male and female employees.
 Our sample of transgender and non-binary employees is too small to be conclusive.
 In the future, we hope to be able to provide insight into the experience of these employees.